fossMeDaddy/dbdaddy/README.md

 ## Contributing Guide

-contributors are advised to turn off their fucking copilot before writing even a single line :)
+contributors are advised to kindly turn off their fucking copilot :)

 ---